 An interactive database tool was developed to allow the SEMAP states to easily review, compare, and make assessments of the emissions and air quality modeling results.
-The development was largely leveraged by the database and website infrastructure of the VIEWS/TSS system, which were tailored to the needs of the SEMAP end users.
+The development was largely leveraged by the database and website infrastructure of the Visibility Information Exchange Web System Technical Support System (VIEWS/TSS), which were tailored to the needs of the SEMAP end users.